-The Newport Bay Conservancy offers a 2-hour guided tours of the Back Bay in the heart of Newport Beach every Saturday and Sunday morning year-round.
+The Newport Bay Conservancy offers a 2-hour guided tours of the Back Bay in the heart of Newport Beach every Saturday and Sunday morning year-round (TEMPORARILY ON HOLD).
 Tours leave from the Newport Aquatic Center at 10:00 a.m.
 Be there by 9:45 to check in.
 Great for both novices and experienced paddlers alike over 8 years old, the cost is $25.00 per person (plus a little for those transaction fees).
 The cost includes the rental of the kayak and a Naturalist guide.

 It’s of the best ways to appreciate Upper Newport Bay is to get out on the water, experience the tranquility and see pelicans, terns and egrets flying by you.
 And if your eyes are quick, catch a glimpse of mullet jumping out of the water.
 Kayaking or canoeing in the Bay is fun and easy.Our trained Naturalists have been conducting water tours here at the Back Bay for twenty years.
 They begin with a quick lesson on how to paddle and then lead the participants into the Ecological Reserve.
 They make several stops where they discuss various aspects of the ecology and wildlife of the Bay.

 Each tour is unique with startling differences in the birds and other wildlife seen depending on the season and the state of the tide.
 In summer the open-water skimmers and terns that come here to nest predominate.
 In winter there is a huge abundance and diversity of shorebirds, ducks and grebes that have migrated from Canada and Alaska.
 Most participants think that the winter kayak tours are actually the best!

 Bring sun protection, hat and/or sunglasses, even in winter, and be prepared to get wet from the knees down as kayaks are pushed off into the water from the shore.